 Movie Theaters – Check out this article on TaichungExpat for the movie theaters in Taichung.

 Shopping – Taichung has a number of department stores, which would be equivalent to shopping malls in the west.
 In addition, there are stores located all throughout the city which cater to various specialities.
 If you are looking for something specific, please ask – you might need to search in Chinese to find exactly what you need.
 All of the department stores open at 11:00 a.m.
 Weekends tend to be very busy and crowded.
 If you plan to eat at one of the sit down restaurants, make a reservation early.
-If you park in the underground parking, take your token and wherever you shop or purchase food, hand it to the cashier and they will add time so when you leave, you may not have to pay.
+If you park in the underground parking, be sure to give your license plate number each time you purchase something or eat in a restaurant, this will either pay for or reduce the cost of your parking.

 - Top City – VieShow Movie Theater, DinTaiFeng Restaurant, City Super Import Grocer